mattermost/mattermost-load-test/README.md

 You will need to restart the machines to let these changes take effect.

-Modify you NGINX configuration to be:
+Modify your NGINX configuration to be:

 ```
 upstream backend {